Competing Persuaders in Zero-Sum Games: Introduction

 \section{Introduction}

 A key question in the economics of persuasion is the effect of competition on information provision.
+This question is of interest in many contexts in which agents with opposing interests control the information available to one or multiple decision makers.
+For instance, a jury or judge's decision to acquit or convict a defendant is informed by the evidence collected by defense and prosecution attorneys.
+Competing firms design advertisements in order to convince a consumer to buy their products.
+In order to persuade voters, politicians may hire experts to provide information which might validate their platforms and not their opponents'.
+In all these settings, the information providers (senders) are competing to influence the decision maker(s).
+How does this competition affect what information they reveal?

 While it has been shown that information disclosure increases with competition in some settings (\citet{battaglini2002multiple}; \citet{milgrom1986relying}; \citet{shin1998adversarial}), in others competition has the opposite effect (\citet{emons2019strategic}; \citet{kartik2017investment}).
-In this paper we address the question by modelling two or more senders persuading one (or multiple) receiver(s) about an unknown state.
-The senders influence the receiver's beliefs by disclosing information in the manner of Bayesian Persuasion.
+In this paper we address the question by modelling two or more senders persuading one or more receiver(s) about an unknown state.
+The senders influence the receiver's beliefs by disclosing information in the manner of Bayesiyan Persuasion.
 Unlike existing work, our senders simultaneously choose conditionally independent experiments; the receiver observes these experiments and their realizations and updates her belief.
-To fix ideas, consider competing lobbyists commissioning reports to persuade a politician (or entire legislature) to vote yes/no on a climate change bill.
-Here the state may be whether climate change is a threat; the politician would only like the bill to pass if it is while lobbyists have differing interests in it passing.
-Our analysis applies equally well to prosecutor and defense attorneys persuading a judge or media outlets persuading voters.
+To fix ideas, consider competing lobbyists commissioning reports to persuade a politician (or entire legislature) to vote yes/no on a climate change bill.\footnote{e.g. a bill which would mandate use of alternative energy sources.} Here the state may be whether or not climate change is a significant threat.
+The politician would only like the bill to pass if it is while environmental lobbyists support the bill and corporate lobbyists oppose it regardless of the state.
+The lobbyists can commission reports from climate change experts of their choice; these reports reveal information about the state and influence the politician's belief and hence decision.